tegud/async-kata/README.md

  - sku: string, Product SKU, **NOT** product name
  - quantity: integer, number of products to add
- - callback: function to call on lookup completion, function will be called with the parameters: error  If successful, error will be null/undefined.
+ - callback: function to call on operation completion, function will be called with the parameters:
+      - error - JS Error object, if successful, error will be undefined.

 #### Errors